Skip to page content

 CalWORKs

 The support program provides wraparound services to eligible CalWORKs students.
-To be eligible, students must be receiving TANF/cash aid.
+To be eligible, students must be receiving TANF/Cash Aid.
 The program collaborates with the Stanislaus County Community Services Agency to provide a seamless process and support services including priority registration, counseling, work study opportunities, grants, etc.

 Pirates' Pantry